 Car cruising ban

-Sandwell, Wolverhampton, Dudley and Walsall councils, together with West Midlands Police, have secured a three-year extension to the ground-breaking 'car cruising' injunction order, so it will now run until 2021.
+Sandwell, Wolverhampton, Dudley and Walsall councils, together with West Midlands Police, have secured an extension to the ground-breaking 'car cruising' injunction order, so it will now run until at least 2021.

 The order forbids people from taking part in a 'car cruise' anywhere in the four boroughs, or to promote, organise or publicise any car cruising event in the area.
 The order also applies to motorbike-related nuisance.